nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here, let us take a quick walk-through on how to add a person.

 Let us try to add a new person called Alex Yeoh to our team.
-Identify the index number of "Alex Yeoh" in the application (1 in the image below).
+Identify the index of "Alex Yeoh" in the application (1 in the image below).
 If you are not able to see their name in the list of persons, refer to [find person command](#finding-a-person-find-person) on how to find a person.